heapwolf/level-2pc/README.md

 ```

 ### WRITE SOME DATA
-No go ahead and write some data to one of the
+Now go ahead and write some data to one of the
-servers and watcht the data magically appear in
+servers and watch the data magically appear in
 the other servers!

 ```js